velezbeltran/velezbeltran.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Research Engineer at [Fero](https://www.ferolabs.com/) who recently graduated with B.A in Computer Science and Mathematical Statistics from Columbia University and who is very interested is very interested in all things Machine Learning and Artificial Intelligence.
+I am a Research Engineer at Fero[ferolabs.com] and a recent graduate of Columbia University, where I earned my B.A in Computer Science and Mathematical Statistics.
+I have a strong interest in all things related to Machine Learning and Artificial Intelligence, with a particular focus on uncertainty quantification, Bayesian ML, Reinforcement Learning, and robustness.

-This site is meant to be a general blog where I write down my loose ideas about various things in this field  and my impressions and thoughts about papers that I read.
+This site serves as a general blog where I share my loose ideas about various topics in this field and my impressions and thoughts about papers that I read.
+Although most of my blog posts will be written hastily, I still find that writing helps me clarify my ideas, especially when they are meant to be shared with others.
+Thus, I decided to start writing as a way of thinking through what I encountered with more depth and with the distant hope that someone else might find it helpful.
-My main areas of interest are uncertainty quantification, bayesian ML, Reinforcement Learning, and robustness.

-Please don't take anything here too seriously as most blogs will surely be written with more haste than it would be adequate.
-Nevertheless, as I find that writing helps me clarify ideas, specially when it is meant to be shared  by others, I decided it would be a good exercise to get some stuff written down.
+Please keep in mind that the opinions expressed in this blog are my own, and should not be taken too seriously.